Elaine Pagels: Academic work

 and the National Book Critics Circle Award.
-Modern Library named it one of the 100 best books of the twentieth century.
+Modern Library named it as one of the 100 best nonfiction books of the twentieth century (place 72).
 She follows the well-known thesis that Walter Bauer first put forth in 1934 and argues that the Christian church was founded in a society espousing contradictory viewpoints.
 A review of the book in the UK newspaper, The Sunday Times, led to the UK broadcaster, Channel 4, commissioning a major three-part series inspired by it, called Jesus: The Evidence.
 The programme triggered a national furore, and marked a significant moment in the changes that religious broadcasting was already undergoing at that time.
 As a movement Gnosticism was not coherent and there were several areas of disagreement among the different factions.
 According to Pagels's interpretation of an era different from ours, Gnosticism "attracted women because it allowed female participation in sacred rites".

 In 1982, Pagels joined Princeton University as a professor of early Christian history.
-Aided by a MacArthur fellowship (1980–85), she researched and wrote Adam, Eve, and the Serpent, which examines the creation account and its role in the development of sexual attitudes in the Christian West.
+Aided by a MacArthur Fellowship grant in 1981, she researched and wrote Adam, Eve, and the Serpent, which examines the creation account and its role in the development of sexual attitudes in the Christian West.
 In both The Gnostic Gospels and Adam, Eve, and the Serpent, Pagels focuses especially on the way that women have been viewed throughout Jewish and Christian history.
 Her other books include The Origin of Satan (1995), Beyond Belief: The Secret Gospel of Thomas (2003), Reading Judas: The Gospel of Judas and the Shaping of Christianity (2007), and Revelations: Visions, Prophecy, and Politics in the Book of Revelation (2012).

 In April 1987, Pagels's son Mark died after five years of illness, and in July 1988, her husband Heinz Pagels died in a mountain climbing accident.
 These personal tragedies deepened her spiritual awareness and afterwards Pagels began research leading to The Origin of Satan.
 This book argues that the figure of Satan became a way for Christians to demonize their religious and cultural opponents, namely, pagans, other Christian sects, and Jews.